Ogglord/openwrt-builder/README.md

 $: wget https://raw.githubusercontent.com/pesa1234/MT6000_cust_build/refs/heads/main/config_file/.config
 # add your packages etc
 $: make menuconfig
-# use buildo for a single all-in-one-command
+# use owrt-build for an easier build process
-$: buildo full
+$: owrt-build
-# or do the steps yourselves
+# or do the steps yourselves using ./scripts/feeds and make e.g.:
 $: ./scripts/feeds update -a
 $: ./scripts/feeds install -a
-$: llvm_fix # run this to inject the path to LLVM toolchain, important, this is done by buildo command
+$: owrt-llvm-config # run this to inject the path to LLVM toolchain, important, this is done by buildo command
 $: make -j$(nproc) defconfig download clean world
 ```